I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_ecp_open_parameters.md

 ## Members

+`Size`

+Specifies the size of this context structure, in bytes.

+`Reserved`

+Reserved for future use.
+This must be initialized to 0.

 `Flags`

 Flags that Specify the parameters or purpose for opening a file.
 Contains one of the following values: